-Drakeo The Ruler in critical condition after being stabbed at LA festival he was due to perform at
+Drakeo The Ruler in critical condition after being stabbed at LA festival he was performing at

 Drakeo The Ruler is in critical condition after being stabbed at Once Upon A Time in LA Festival on Saturday (December 18).

-The rapper was booked to play the festival at Exposition Park alongside Snoop Dogg, Ice Cube and 50 Cent before he was claimed to have been attacked by a group of people backstage.
+The rapper was booked to play the festival at Exposition Park alongside Snoop Dogg, Ice Cube and 50 Cent.
+It’s claimed he was attacked by a group of people backstage.

 The Los Angeles Times reports that authorities did not confirm the identity of the victim but that a person with direct knowledge of the incident told the publication that it was Drakeo the Ruler (real name Darrell Caldwell).